Punktum-dk/epp-service-specification/README.md

 - Please see [EPP service specification Wiki][DKHMEPPWIKI] for up to date information for the production environment accessible at : `epp-sandbox.dk-hostmaster.dk` on port: `700`

-- This environment is intended for client development towards the DK Hostmaster EPP service
+- This environment is intended for client development towards the Punktum dk EPP service
 - info and check requests made to this environment will reflect sandbox data.
-For host objects, some static content synched in by DK Hostmaster, in addition to sandbox data
+For host objects, some static content synched in by Punktum dk, in addition to sandbox data
 - create requests made to this environment will be serialized in the sandbox environment, provided that syntax and data are valid
 - Domains will be enqueued and are processed for possible activation, responses are reflected in messages available for polling, propagation into a zone file is not supported
 - Contacts (users) can be created and will only be available in the sandbox system